ENCUENTRO

 in-kind donations

 Anything helps!
-You can make a contribution to our film by offering goods or services to our team at a discounted rate as well as helping us sharing our film campaign with your community.
-We appreciate your time and support!.
+You can make a contribution to our film by offering goods or services to our team at a discounted rate.
+Examples include props, catering, and transportation.

 Cup of coffee